Nippostrongylus brasiliensis: Animal model

 N. brasiliensis provides a valuable lab model in determining the migration pathway through the host.
 The lifecycle of N. brasiliensis can be passed through lab mice.
 The availability of inbred and mutant mouse strains can be advantageous when examining the genetic basis of murine susceptibility and resistance to infection.
 Animal models of N. brasiliensis infections can lead to a better understanding of the basic biology of the immune response and protective immunity.
 For instance, they can provide the model for induction and maintenance of Th2 type immune responses and exhibit all the characteristics for eosinophilia, mastocytosis, mucus production, and CD4 T cell-dependent IgE production.
 An infection model of N. brasiliensis has been used to determine that at least two distinct Th2-type immune responses occur - one that is TSLP-dependent, and one that is type-1 interferon-dependent.

+Lab cultures of N. brasiliensis are maintained by serial passage in rats.
+Thousands L3 larvae are given to several mice.
+In a few days, each rat will poop out hundreds of thousands of eggs.
+The feces is used to set up a fecal culture at 26 °C. Larvae begin to hatch; in the L3 stage they can stay alive in such a culture for at least four weeks.
+The L3 worms are then collected using an adapted Baermann apparatus, and the cycle repeats.

+Genome

+The 50 Helminth Genomes Initiative by Wellcome Trust Sanger Institute (WTSI) released a fragmented reference genome 294,400 kb in size.
+A 2018 MiniION long read sequencing project showed the diversity found in a single culture line of worms and demonstrated some methods to correct for nanopore sequencing errors.
+As of November 2024, NCBI lists ASM3055315v1 from 2021–2023 as the reference genome of the species.
+This new reference genome from Cornell University shows five autosomes and 1 X chromosome, spanning 257.4 megabases in 327 contigs.

 Symptoms and diseases

 Lab mice previously infected with N. brasiliensis develop massive emphysema with dilation of distal airspaces due to the loss of alveolar septa; N. brasiliensis infection can result in deterioration of the lung, destruction to the alveoli, and long-term airway hyperresponsiveness, which is consistent with emphysema and chronic obstructive pulmonary disorder (COPD).
 This infection can lead to a chronic low level hemorrhaging of the lung.
 The damage to the lung tissue can result in the development of COPD and emphysema.
 Among respiratory problems, a N. brasiliensis infection can also result in the loss of both body mass and red blood cell density.
 Biphasic anorexia is also prevalent in laboratory rats infected with this parasite.
 The first phase coincides with the parasites invasion of the lung and the second phase occurs when the parasite matures inside the intestine.

+Infection in mice causes impairment of reference memory, but neither impairs learning nor lead to anxiety.